-You can setup a private pension that lets you make self employed pension contributions sporadically, whenever you have the funds.
-For 2018/19, you can contribute up to £40,000 to your pension each year and can carry forward any unused allowance from the previous three years, as long as you were a member of a pension in those years.
+You can setup a private pension that lets you make self-employed pension contributions sporadically, whenever you have the funds.
+For 2021/22, you can contribute up to £40,000 to your pension each year and can carry forward any unused allowances from the previous three years, as long as you were a member of a pension in those years.

 One of the best things about setting up a self employed pension is that you’re eligible to receive tax relief on your contributions from the government.
 The standard amount of tax relief is a 25% tax top up for basic rate taxpayers, meaning that if you put £100 into your pension pot, HMRC effectively adds another £25.
 If you pay a higher rate of tax, you’ll be able to reclaim additional tax relief through your tax return.